- Open fire

 Ground floor kitchen/diner and sitting/dining room with warming wood burning stove.
 Shower room with WC.
 Staircase to Family bathroom with bath with shower over, basin and WC, two double bedrooms and one twin bedroom.

 Electric Panel Heaters, range style oven and hob, microwave, freezer and wood burner.
+Washing machine.
 TV, DVD.
 Electricity inc in rent.
 Bed linen and towels inc. in rent, please bring own beach towels.
 Cot and high chair available.
 On-street parking.
 Sorry no smoking, Shops, pubs and restaurants nearby.